nhuesmann/chefd-connect-api-documentation/README.md

 ## **Stripe integration detail**

-Merchants that do not have full e-commerce capabilities can let Chef'd Connect's handle the processing of customer payments.
+Merchants that do not have full e-commerce capabilities can let Chef'd Connect handle the processing of customer payments.

 Chef'd Connect operates as a Platform account in order to be able to process charges created by another party, namely the merchant.
 The merchant operates as a Connected account, accepting customer payment information, submitting it to Stripe to create a charge, then passing a secure token to Chef'd Connect for billing.
 More details on Stripe's API can be found by reading their [API docs](https://stripe.com/docs/connect).